 Ad Valorem/Property Tax

 The Broward County Property Appraiser’s Office sets the Town’s assessed and taxable values of property.
 Ad valorem translates from Latin, “according to value.”
 This is the property tax paid based upon the assessed value of one’s property and it is calculated by a millage rate.
 Each mill generates $1 of tax revenue for every $1,000 of taxable property value.
 Taxable value may differ from assessed value because of exemptions, the most common of which is the $25,000 to $50,000 homestead exemption, and another $25,000 in exemption for homeowners aged 65 or greater, subject to income requirements.
 The maximum millage a Town may levy is 10 mils, but this can only be accomplished through a unanimous vote of all Council members.
 Under the Save our Homes provisions (Amendment 10), all homestead properties can only have an annual increase of assessed value of either 3% or the CPI, whichever is less.

 For FY 2020, the adopted millage rate is equal to the roll-back rate of 4.6564 mils.

 To learn more about how your taxes are disbursed to different agencies, how to pay them, who assesses your property value, how to get a Homestead Exemption and more, please contact the Broward County Property Appraiser by Clicking Here !

 Sales and Use Taxes

-The State of Florida has a 6.0% sales tax which the Town receives a portion.
+The State of Florida has up to a 6.0% sales tax while Broward County imposes a 1% sales surtax (effective January 2019) specifically for transportation which the Town receives a portion.
 In addition, the Town receives revenue sharing funds from the State for cigarette taxes, motor fuel, alcohol and beverage licenses, and mobile home licenses.
 Broward County assesses an additional 2 cents motor fuel tax which is shared with the local governments.

 Utility, Franchise, and Local Business Taxes